 The Letter of Recommendation should speak to leadership and should showcase specific examples of how the student has demonstrated leadership abilities, service involvement, and impact outside the classroom.

 The Letter of Recommendation should be completed by a college faculty member, administrator, dean, or an employer or professional at an organization where the student has volunteered and uploaded to the application by the student.

-Judges expect the following questions to be addressed (in the recommender's own words) in this letter of recommendation:
+Judges expect the following questions to be addressed (in the recommender's own words) in the letter of recommendation:

 - What is a good description of the applicant’s leadership ability?